 (left) Shops in Via Biberatica; (right) reconstructed panels which were used to close the shops, probably based on those found at Herculaneum

 The upper terraces have an irregular shape: the shops aligned along the market's main street were most likely taverns; Via Biberatica, the medieval name of the street is most likely a reference to biber, a Latin slang term for beverage, which is also the origin of beer.

 During the Middle Ages the solid buildings designed by Apollodorus were modified to serve other purposes such as monasteries and a series of fortifications which included a high tower.
 In his 1748 map Giambattista Nolli indicated that the remaining evidence of Roman constructions belonged to baths.

-The floor mosaics were designed according to very simple schemes yet these were different in each shop.
+The floor mosaics were designed according to very simple schemes, yet these were different in each shop.
 A few years later a similar approach was followed in the decoration of the Hospitalia (guest rooms) of Villa Adriana.

 Fragments of decorated marbles which embellished the markets

 Similar to many other ancient monuments, the markets were stripped of their marbles: the few remaining architectural elements show an elaborate design with a predominance of curved lines.